jfogarty/latex-nonfiction-ebook-template/README.md

 ### Format: mobi eBook (Amazon Kindle Direct Publishing)

-A .mobi can be generated directly, but this is just useful as a draft.
-You need to edit the .epub file with a good ePub editor such as [Calibre](http://calibre-ebook.com/) which can then be used to generate the .mobi.
+Generates an .epub and converts it to a .mobi.
+The generated .mobi is just useful as a draft, since you will need to edit the .epub file with a good ePub editor such as [Calibre](http://calibre-ebook.com/) which can then be used to generate the .mobi.
+The **TOMOBI** parameter is set before generation.
+It's important to use this, since Kindles provide less flexibility in font display, as well as other characteristics, so subtle variations in content are required to get the best results.

 Calibre can also be used to generate Kindle only **AZW3** formatted books, which are essentially just highly compressed versions of mobi with DRM.